Account

 What does reduction in force mean?

-A reduction in force is defined as a separation from employment due to lack of funds, lack of work, redesign or elimination of position(s), or reorganization, with no likelihood or expectation that the employee will be recalled.
-An RIF may occur when a business is restructured, resulting in the elimination of positions or when it appears that there is redundancy in the responsibilities assigned to two or more positions.
+A reduction in force is similar to a layoff.
+It involves a separation from employment due to lack of funds, lack of work, redesign or elimination of positions, or reorganization, with no likelihood or expectation that the employee will be rehired.
+An RIF may occur when a business is bought, sold, or restructured, resulting in the elimination of positions.
+It can also happen when there is unnecessary redundancy in the responsibilities assigned to two or more positions.

 What is the primary difference between laying off and firing an employee?

 The distinction between being laid off and being fired is important.
-The primary difference is that when an employee is laid off, it is considered to be the fault of the employer (even if it's due to conditions beyond their control), whereas an employee is considered to be at fault when they're fired.
+The primary difference is that when an employee is laid off, it is considered to be the fault of the employer, even when it is due to conditions beyond their control.
+When an employee is fired, it is generally understood that they are at fault in some way.

-That distinction matters when an employee seeks future employment opportunities.
+That distinction matters when an employee seeks future employment opportunities, as they may be asked to explain what happened.
 More immediately, it matters if the employee applies for unemployment insurance (UI) benefits.
-In most states, a worker only qualifies for UI benefits if they're out of work through no fault of their own.
+In most states, a worker only qualifies for UI benefits if they are out of work through no fault of their own.
 Therefore, unemployment benefits are typically available to laid off and furloughed workers.
-If the worker was fired, those benefits will likely be denied.
+If the worker was fired for not following rules or making mistakes, unemployment benefits are often denied.

 How do I know which option is best for my business?

-1. Is it realistic to expect that you will need workers back in the near future?
-If you see the situation as temporary and hope to call your employees back soon, a furlough is probably your best option.
+Business owners facing a temporary setback may want to carefully consider keeping their options open to recall their workers, and opt to furlough staff members.
 However, during a furlough, there is a very strict No Work Rule that must not be violated.
-If a salaried employee answers a single email or signs a single document while furloughed, you must pay their salary for the entire week.
+If a salaried employee answers a single email or signs a single document while furloughed, you may be required to pay their salary for the entire week.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.